TommyLiang1/WebDevelopmentAssignment2/README.md

 Make sure to carefully understand what each native method is designed to do, and DO NOT use any of the respective native JavaScript methods to implement your solutions.
 However, if applicable, you can re-use your own methods after you have created them.

 Strongly suggested: Use Mozilla Developer Network (MDN) Web Docs linked above to understand how each native JavaScript method works.
 Pay attention to what arguments they take as well as the return value.

+**JavaScript Prototype: Method**
+Every object in JavaScript has a built-in property called "prototype."

+The prototype constructor is used to add new methods (functions) and properties to a JavaScript object.
+- If a method is constructed, then it will be available for the object.
+- If a property is constructed, then the object will be given the property and its value, as default.

+In this Assignment, we use the prototype constructor to add new methods to the Array() object.

 ## GIF
 ![Staging Branch's GIF](staging_gif.gif)